joseluisq/gitnow/README.md

 **Note:**

-- (1) This command key binding will creates a new branch taking as name some text of the clipboard.
+- (1) This command key binding can creates a new branch taking as name some text of the clipboard (optional).

 ## Tips